-Rupert is a Director of the publicly listed Amcil Limited and eCargo Holdings Limited.
-He serves as Chairman of Nuco Pty Ltd and is a Board member of the Yulgilbar group of companies and the Aranday group of companies.
-He is currently a Board member of the University of Melbourne Faculty of Business and Economics Advisory Board, Jawun – Indigenous Corporate Partnerships, The Yulgilbar Foundation, The Prime Minister’s Community Business Partnership and the Felton Bequests’ Committee.
+Rupert is Chairman of the publicly listed Amcil Limited.
+He serves as Chairman of Nuco Pty Ltd, The Myer Foundation, A New Approach (ANA), the Yulgilbar group of companies and the Aranday group of companies.
+He is currently a Board member of Mutual Trust Pty Ltd, the University of Melbourne Faculty of Business and Economics Advisory Board, The Yulgilbar Foundation and the Felton Bequests’ Committee.

 Since 1986, Rupert has served as a board director and member of a diverse range of organisations including listed and unlisted public companies, private companies, community sector organisations, state and Commonwealth Government boards and philanthropic foundations.
 Industries and sectors have included retailing, funds management, financial services, visual and performing arts, indigenous affairs, philanthropy and youth employment.
 As a board member, he has served on audit, finance, investment, remuneration and nominations committees.

 Rupert became a Member of the Order of Australia (AM) in 2005 for service to the arts, for support of museums, galleries, and the community through a range of philanthropic and service organisations.
 He was made an Officer of the Order of Australia (AO) in 2015.

 He holds a Master of Arts from Cambridge University and a Bachelor of Commerce with Honours from the University of Melbourne.
 He is a Fellow of the Australian Institute of Company Directors.